Quantum Subroutine Composition: Introduction

-When the expected stopping times $\mathbb{E}[T_i]$ are known, we can replace $\mathbb{E}[T_i^2]$ with $\mathbb{E}[T_i]^2$, which is better when $T_i$ has large variance, and improve, but not remove, the polylogarithmic dependence on ${\sf T}_{\max}$.
 We also show two alternative variable-time search results that may be better in certain settings.
 Our variable-time search results are a special case of a new technique: variable-time quantum walk algorithms.
 Loosely speaking, if the cost of moving from a vertex $u$ to a vertex $v$ in a random walk on a graph $G$ is some random variable $T_{u,v}$ on $\{1,\dots,{\sf T}_{\max}\}$, previous quantum walk search algorithms would have incurred a multiplicative overhead on the complexity of ${\sf T}_{\max}$.
 We show how to improve this overhead to $\sqrt{\sum_{\{u,v\}\in E(G)}\pi(u)P_{u,v}\mathbb{E}[T_{u,v}^2]}$, where $P$ is the transition matrix of the random walk, and $\pi$ is its stationary distribution.
 We show a similar variable-time dependence on the \emph{checking cost}.
 We describe our variable-time quantum search and variable-time quantum walk results in \sec{intro-walks}.

 \paragraph{Techniques:} Our results build on multidimensional quantum walks, recently described in~\cite{jeffery2022kDist}.
 Given a collection of states, each of which can be efficiently prepared, and therefore reflected around, we can define an \emph{overlap graph}, with one node for every state, and a pair of nodes adjacent if and only if the states overlap.
 If this graph is bipartite, with bipartition $V_{\cal A},V_{\cal B}$, then reflections around the states in $V_{\cal A}$ (resp. $V_{\cal B}$) commute, and so we can also efficiently reflect around the span of all states in $V_{\cal A}$, and around the span of all states in $V_{\cal B}$.
 Then sufficiently precise phase estimation of the product of these two reflections can be used to reflect around the span of \emph{all} states.
 When the states are \emph{quantum walk states} for some graph $G$: $\ket{\psi_\star^G(u)}=\sum_{v:\{u,v\}\in E(G)}\sqrt{P_{u,v}}\ket{\{u,v\}}$, then $\ket{\psi_\star^G(u)}$ and $\ket{\psi_\star^G(v)}$ overlap if and only if $\{u,v\}\in G$, so the overlap graph of these states is exactly $G$.
 Quantum walk search algorithms, like those we describe shortly in \sec{intro-walks}, use analysis of the properties of the graph $G$ to analyze what precision of phase estimation is needed to reflect around the span of all states.